corbinstreehouse/BigBalls/README.md

 # BigBalls

-This project depends on a specific structure and some other projects.
-I use Mac OS; it may compile on other platforms, but I haven't tested it.

-Install Arduino; it must be installed in /Applications.
-I'm using 1.0.5

-Update submodules by doing this from the terminal: git submodule init git submodule update
+Update submodules by doing this from the terminal in the directory of the project:

+git submodule init
+git submodule update

+To use Xcode, install Arduino; it must be installed in /Applications.
+Install "teensyduino" (the teensy add on for Arduino).
+Build/Upload targets should work.

+To use Arduino, copy the Libraries submodules to your Libraries foldre.
+Then open BigBalls.ino and build.